fermneto/Sorting-Algorithms/README.md

-#  Sorting Algorithms
+# 📊 Sorting Algorithms

-A collection of classic sorting algorithms implemented in Python.
+A collection of classic sorting algorithms implemented in Python and C++.
 This repository serves as a study reference, with clear and readable implementations for each algorithm.

 ---

 ## Algorithms

-###  Bubble Sort — `bubblesort.py`
+###  Bubble Sort — `bubblesort.py` | `bubblesort.cpp`

 Repeatedly compares adjacent elements and swaps them if they are out of order.
 The largest unsorted element "bubbles up" to its correct position on each pass.